cyclr/docs/pages/v2/02-cyclr-configuration/03-appearance-settings.md

 To view the **Appearance Settings** page, go to **Settings** > **Appearance Settings** in your Cyclr console.

-From this page, you can customize how Cyclr appears when viewed from a customer account with [LAUNCH](launch) or [Marketplaces](marketplaces).
+From this page, you can customize how Cyclr appears if you give your customers access to a Cyclr account.
+You can also customize the CSS and HTML for [LAUNCH](launch) or [Marketplaces](marketplaces).

 > **Note**: Due to caching in Cyclr, changes may take up to a minute to take effect.